vedangini007/Vedangini-Kenma/README.md

 <!---Vedangini-Kenma/Vedangini-Kenma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:-->
+📫 You can contact through: https://www.linkedin.com/in/vedangini-singh/

-🔭 I’m currently working on  restaurant outliers
+🔭 I’m currently working on  AQI and Heatwave Prediction.
-- 🌱 I’m currently learning ML and python
+🌱 I’m currently learning Deep Learning and DSA.
+⚡ Fun fact: I like to do research work.

 <!--- - 🤔 I’m looking for help with ...
 💬 Ask me about ...
 - 📫 How to reach me: ...